bytedance/flux/README.md

 #### Dependencies
 The core dependencies of Flux are NCCL, CUTLASS, and NVSHMEM, which are located under the 3rdparty folder.
 1. NCCL: Managed by git submodule automatically.
-2. NVSHMEM: The current nvshmem folder under flux/3rdparty is extracted from the nvshmem_src_3.1.7-1.txz downloaded from https://developer.nvidia.com/nvshmem.
-Users can also try other newer versions of nvshmem.
+2. NVSHMEM: Downloaded from https://developer.nvidia.com/nvshmem.
+The current version is 3.2.5-1.
 3. CUTLASS: Flux leverages CUTLASS to generate high-performance GEMM kernels.
 We currently use CUTLASS 3.7.0 and a tiny patch should be applied to CUTLASS.